 Please be sure to monitor them when using this website.
 They can easliy flip through pages and make it look as though they actually read the book when they really haven't.
 Many of them do this to earn more stars and play with the robot.
 It is a great tool with parent supervision.

-The sign in information to access this site was stapled to the upper corner of the handout that came home with your child's first baggie books.
 I will be showing the kids how to log in and use the site in the first few weeks of school.
 The best resources are the homelinks and letters that can be found in English when you click on the house icon buttons, and the online games (juegos).
 The games are really great for helping with math fact fluency.

-*The username and password for this site are the same for their Google log in.
+*The username and password for this site are the same as their Google log in.
 They have an email account and we will be using the Google Drive to upload videos and complete a couple of electronic projects this year.